Thoregon/thoregon.truCloud/doc/repositories.md

     reponame@latest     ->  'trepo:reponame@versionTaggedLatest'

-new souls for new versions can only be occupied with a signature signed by the same key that was used for the root version. the root entry also contains a list of available versions, tags for versions and a 'latest' (latest released) item.
+new souls for new versions can only be occupied with a signature signed by the same key that was used for the root version.
+(caution: may need a consensus mechanism and/or a registry) the root entry also contains a list of available versions, tags for versions and a 'latest' (latest released) item.

 a component once released may be tagged as deprecated, but never can be withdrawn!
 This is to avoid invalidation